-5. Do not hesitate to take some time off
+5. Don’t forget to take some time off

-You may be working from home, you may be sitting free at home.
-But that doesn’t mean that you will have to be available all the time.it is normal to feel stressed and tired after a long day.
+It docent matter if you are working or sitting free at home.
+But that doesn’t mean that you will have to be available all the time. it is very normal to feel overwhelmed and tired after a long day.

-So, if needed, please use your vacation days to take a few days off for yourself.it will help you to relax and rewind yourself, and maybe give you the key to deal with the stress.
+So, if needed, please use your vacation days to take a few days off for yourself. it will help you to relax and rewind yourself, and maybe give you the key to dealing with the stress.

-Having to work from home is the need of the hour as we have to maintain minimum contact and social distancing.
-But working from home is no easy task, as we will be constantly distracted by all the things we have to do at home.
+Having to work from home is necessary as we have to maintain minimum contact and social distancing.
+But working from home is no cakewalk, as we will be constantly distracted by all the things we have to do at home.